robomq/robomq.io/docs/STOMP.md

 err = stomp_send(session, sizeof(send_hdrs)/sizeof(struct stomp_hdr), send_hdrs, body, 20);
 ```
-When all messages have been sent, producer will disconnect with the [robomq.io](http://www.robomq.io) broker.
+When all messages have been sent, producer will disconnect with the <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.
 This example just force disconnect, but you could use receipt attribute in headers to gracefully disconnect.

 ```c
 struct stomp_hdr disconn_hdrs[] = {